dscho/xkcd/content/comics/2025-10-6-window-screen.md

 Oblique angles.
 Curved edges.
 Noncoplanarity.

-[Cueball with hair, looking at the same window covered by a bordered mesh.]
+[Cueball with rumpled hair, looking at the same window covered by a bordered mesh.]

 ...
 I solved them all.